| | |

 - Always turn engine over by hand before starting, check for clearances and proper timing location.

-Note: Most oil companies have taken out a percentage of additives that are meant for anti-scuffing for break in on flat tappet cams.
+Note: Most oil companies have taken out a percentage of additives that are meant for anti-scuffing for break in on flat tappet cams, so please ask your local auto parts professional for the best zinc additive they have and add it to your oil before you fire up your engine for the first time.
+(We prefer ZDD Plus.)

 |